 We understand that what you’ve seen in the movies shows bridesmaids in matching outfits, team bride swag, and of course an epic bachelorette party… And we’re here to burst that bubble (only a little).
 We do want to give you a reality check, before you realize you’re knee-deep in stress already.
 So that when you’re contemplating saying yes to the bride, you have a better understanding of what to expect.

 The bridesmaid role is all about being the bride’s number two as she should be able to rely on you throughout this process.
 One way to successfully fulfill this role is by staying off your phone.
 If the bride has asked you to tag along for a necessary appointment or participate in a DIY session, you need to be attentive and actively present (a lot easier to do when you’re not on your phone).
 On the other hand, when the bride, maid of honor, or another bridesmaid is trying to contact you, don’t ignore their message!
 This is when you should get to your phone ASAP!)

 Being Friendly with the Rest of the Team

 It’s crucial as a bridesmaid to be friendly with the maid of honor and the other bridesmaids.
 A conflict between you and another team member can affect the planning process and the bride’s peace of mind.
-Just be nice, keep your personal opinions to yourself, and always remember who’s team you’re on – the bride’s team (the key to keeping everyone on the same page).
+Just be nice, keep your personal opinions to yourself, and always remember who’s team you’re on – the bride’s team.

 Where being a bridesmaid may not be all champagne popping and coordinated strutting into clubs, it’s still an experience that both you and the bride won’t forget.
 For more info on what it takes to be a great addition to team bride, check out The Ultimate Guide for Choosing the Perfect Bridesmaid.